-6.5.2.3.3 Requirements for network signalling value "NS_03" and "NS_21"
+6.5.2.3.3 Requirements for network signalling values "NS_03", “NS_03U”, and "NS_21"

 Additional spectrum emission requirements are signalled by the network to indicate that the UE shall meet an additional requirement for a specific deployment scenario as part of the cell handover/broadcast message.

-When "NS_03" or "NS_21", is indicated in the cell, the power of any UE emission shall not exceed the levels specified in Table 6.5.2.3.3-1.
+When "NS_03", “NS_03U”, or "NS_21" is indicated in the cell, the power of any UE emission shall not exceed the levels specified in Table 6.5.2.3.3-1.